npmcdn-to-unpkg-bot/angular2-joke-starter/readme.md

-Angular 2 Getting Started
+Angular 2 Getting Started with jokes
 ---
-Angular 2 getting started with joke from http://www.icndb.com/api/.
+Angular 2 getting started with jokes.
+Using API from http://www.icndb.com/api/.

 Setup
 ------